junwatu/nodejs-vagrant/README.md

 Type vagrant command to setup vagrant box

     $ vagrant up

+> NOTE: Cloud9 IDE auto install script still on progress

 Internal
 --------

-NOTE : This processes automatically running by bootstrap.sh script so you don't need to do this manually.
+> NOTE: This processes automatically running by bootstrap.sh script so you don't need to do this manually.

 Create service file for Node Forever